lkubb/salt-mariadb-formula/docs/README.rst

 Special notes
 -------------
+- Certificates are automatically generated if configured.
+- Optionally, there is also support for initializing a connection to HashiCorp Vault.
-- On Debian, MariaDB root user has no password by default and running ``mysql_secure_installation`` `is discouraged <https://salsa.debian.org/mariadb-team/mariadb-10.5/-/blob/52ed70783405f51c2633be9749ec7ec8ea8fd01f/debian/mariadb-server-10.5.README.Debian#L76-95>`_.
-Since this formula is currently targeted to Debian only, there is no option to set the root password.
+- The MariaDB root user has no password by default and running ``mysql_secure_installation`` `is discouraged <https://salsa.debian.org/mariadb-team/mariadb-10.5/-/blob/52ed70783405f51c2633be9749ec7ec8ea8fd01f/debian/mariadb-server-10.5.README.Debian#L76-95>`_.
+There is no option to set the root password.

 Configuration
 -------------